 That’s when the software engineer mindset kicked in: if a tool doesn’t exist, you can create one.

-I’d never built a Language Server before, though I had some experience with LSP from the client side and a solid understanding of the specification thanks to my previous work in another project called cpeditor.
+I had never built a Language Server before, though I had some experience with LSP from the client side and a solid understanding of the specification thanks to my previous work in another project called cpeditor.
 I also had enough Rust experience to feel confident tackling this in my favorite systems language.
 The challenge was exciting—how hard could it be, right?
 (Famous last words…)

 The core idea was straightforward: parse protobuf files, build an understanding of their structure, and provide intelligent code assistance.
 Simple in concept, complex in execution.

-The Technical Journey: Tree-Sitter and Recursive Traversals
+Tree-Sitter and Recursive Traversals

 The first major decision was choosing the right parsing library.
 I wanted to learn tree-sitter, which I’d heard great things about, and it seemed perfect for this use case.
 Tree-sitter provides robust, incremental parsing with excellent error recovery—exactly what you need for a language server that needs to work with potentially incomplete or syntactically incorrect code.